Aminat00/expo-user-tasklist/README.md

-# User Task Lists App
+# User Task Management App

 This is a simple application for managing user task lists.